All Episodes

 You're selecting a handful of people to pay the largest portion of the burden of supporting the government.

-On the other hand, a sales tax pretty much would hit everyone, and it hits them in direct relationship to how much they have.
+On the other hand, a sales tax pretty much would hit everyone and it hits them in direct relationship to how much they have.

-A person who's able to sp afford $5,000 on a 15-year-old car is going to pay a rather small tax on that.
+A person who's able to afford $5,000 on a 15-year-old car is going to pay a rather small tax on that.

 The person who buys the Lamborghini is going to pay a lot.

-On the other hand, politically, I just don't think this is going to go anywhere, and in the end, it's going to sink Huckabee's candidacy.
+On the other hand, politically, I just don't think this is going to go anywhere.

 When you start talking about creating a new tax, a lot of people, even conservatives, are going to be very, very resistant.

-They're going to be suspicious that all that will happen is we'll replace the income tax with the fair tax, the sales tax, and three years later they'll bring back the income tax and we have another tax.
+They're going to be suspicious that all that will happen is we'll replace the income tax with the fair tax, the sales tax, and three years later, they'll bring back the income tax and we have another tax.

 The other thing that it's going to do is take a lot of people who right now aren't paying a whole lot in income taxes and dramatically increase their burden.